fouadZiaa/Surfs-Up/README.md

 Box and Whisker plot showing June and December Temperature Statistics
 </p>

 The second **box and whiskers chart** is impacted by the outliers.
-Additional information is needed to really get the the facts.
+Additional information will be needed to get more accurate info.

 <p align="center">
    <img width="400" height="350" src="Resources/precip whisker.png">